skjolber/android-nfc-lifecycle-wrapper/README.md

 ## Usage
 If you prefer a working appliction, see the [example].

-The library relies on registering a `Application.ActivityLifecycleCallbacks` instance.
+The library relies on registering an `Application.ActivityLifecycleCallbacks` instance in the main `Application` (see further down).

 Activities wanting to interact with NFC must add the interface `NfcActivity` or `NfcCompatActivity` and use the `NfcFactory` passed in the`onPreCreated` or `onPostCreated` methods to configure the desired NFC nature: